 Capital One Quicksilver Cash Rewards Credit Card

 If you need to finance a large purchase, it’s hard to beat the Capital One Quicksilver Cash Rewards Credit Card.
-This card offers 0% APR on purchases and balance transfer for 15 months, 15.49% - 25.49% (Variable) after that, which lets you avoid interest payments altogether during that time.
-This card offers a lower rate than most (starting at 15.49% APR for good credit).
+This card offers 0% APR on purchases and balance transfer for 15 months, 17.99%-27.99% (Variable) after that; 3% fee on the amounts transferred within the first 15 months, which lets you avoid interest payments altogether during that time.

 Since the Capital One Quicksilver Cash Rewards Credit Card never charges an annual fee, your interest-free loan won’t cost a dime for 15 months.
 As a bonus, you get a one-time $200 cash bonus after you spend $500 on purchases within 3 months of account approval.
 You’ll also earn a steady 1.5 percent cash back for everything you buy.